 The sac that contained the egg starts releasing progesterone, along with small amounts of oestrogen.
 In this phase, our metabolism speeds up and our appetite increases.

-Cycle Sync your way to better nutrition
+Cycle Syncing your way to better nutrition

 Often, we tend to eat the same foods on a regular basis to save time, effort and frustration.
 But the different levels of estrogen, progesterone and testosterone we fluctuate between each month require different nutritional and detoxification needs.